Machiavellian tactics – A deep scrutiny of Machiavelli and his philosophy

 Actually, “The Prince” is suggested in most political science programs around the world as a must-read.
 This is not by accident.
 Those principles have been espoused and applied by the most successful political figures of our past and our present.

 Knowing and understanding those principles can be a crucial step forward in redressing the balance within ourselves and eventually within our political system.

-If you enjoy my writing, you will definitely enjoy my course and my book:
+If you enjoy my writing, you will definitely enjoy my book:

 In the “30 challenges – 30 days – zero excuses” ebook, at least 10 of the challenges focus on becoming more aware of yourself and your surroundings and also assuming control over your future successes.

 Also, don’t forget to subscribe to our newsletter to get our articles in your inbox on a weekly basis.
 It is sublime, free, easy to unsubscribe and some great resources will wait for you once you confirm your subscription.

 - The Alfred Hitchcock Method – A 4-Part Potent People Management Strategy - March 16, 2017